drluckysibanda/drluckysibanda.github.io/_pages/about.md

 Previous qualifications
 ======
-Master of Business Administration (specialisation in Entrepreneurship) Degree in Business Management
+Master of Business Administration (specialisation in Entrepreneurship) n\Degree in Business Management n\Diploma in Entrepreneurship
-Diploma in Entrepreneurship

 Research Experience
 ======